Are we sure we really know what a crisis is?

 How to communicate fact-based information more effectively during the next prolonged crises.

-KNOWLEDGE FROM KRISTIANIA: Risk communication
+SCIENCE NEWS FROM KRISTIANIA: Risk communication

 We all know what a crisis is, right?
 Something that happens quite suddenly and often without much warning.
 This thinking is in line with most academic research that defines crises as events.
 They might be untimely and range in their severity from low to high, but they are typically assumed to be punctuated events that can be described in a well-structured crisis lifecycle.